mryndzionek/kws_cli/README.md

 Then [onnx2c](https://github.com/kraiskil/onnx2c)
 is used to convert the model to a bunch of C code.
-The LSTM layers had become mainstream in recent years and are well supported in different frameworks.
-The model is small, so it might be possible to run it on Cortex-M4/M7, or ESP32 (future work).
+The LSTM layers had become mainstream in recent years and are well supported in different frameworks. ~~The model is small, so it might be possible to run it on Cortex-M4/M7, or ESP32 (future work).~~ See below.

 ## Building